TONy2077/Java-Studies/README.md

 This is the begginning of my journey in java.

 I hope you enjoy all this work with me my friend
+I'm here despite the hard things had been happened in my life

 terceiro commit.